marcboeker/go-duckdb/README.md

 This section describes using the [DuckDB Profiling API](https://duckdb.org/docs/dev/profiling.html).
 DuckDB's profiling information is connection-local.
-The following example walks you through the necessary steps to obtain the `ProfilingInformation` type, which contains all available metrics.
+The following example walks you through the necessary steps to obtain the `ProfilingInfo` type, which contains all available metrics.
 Please refer to the [DuckDB documentation](https://duckdb.org/docs/dev/profiling.html) on configuring and collecting specific metrics.

 - First, you need to obtain a connection.